PlayStation (console)

-The (codenamed PSX, abbreviated as PS, and retroactively PS1 or PS one) is a home video game console developed and marketed by Sony Computer Entertainment.
+The (codenamed PSX, abbreviated as PS, and retronymically PS1 or PS one) is a home video game console developed and marketed by Sony Computer Entertainment.
 It was released in Japan on 3 December 1994, followed by North America on 9 September 1995, Europe on 29 September 1995, and other regions following thereafter.
 As a fifth-generation console, the PlayStation primarily competed with the Nintendo 64 and the Sega Saturn.

 Sony began developing the PlayStation after a failed venture with Nintendo to create a CD-ROM peripheral for the Super Nintendo Entertainment System in the early 1990s.
 The console was primarily designed by Ken Kutaragi and Sony Computer Entertainment in Japan, while additional development was outsourced in the United Kingdom.
 An emphasis on 3D polygon graphics was placed at the forefront of the console's design.
 PlayStation game production was designed to be streamlined and inclusive, enticing the support of many third party developers.

 The console proved popular for its extensive game library, popular franchises, low retail price, and aggressive youth marketing which advertised it as the preferable console for adolescents and adults.
-Critically acclaimed games that defined the console include Gran Turismo, Crash Bandicoot, Spyro the Dragon, Tomb Raider, Resident Evil, Metal Gear Solid, Tekken 3, and Final Fantasy VII.
+Critically acclaimed games that defined the console include Gran Turismo, Crash Bandicoot, Spyro the Dragon, Tomb Raider, Resident Evil, Metal Gear Solid, Tekken 3, Final Fantasy VII, and Silent Hill.
 Sony ceased production of the PlayStation on 23 March 2006—over eleven years after it had been released, and in the same year the PlayStation 3 debuted.
 More than 4,000 PlayStation games were released, with cumulative sales of 962 million units.

 The PlayStation signaled Sony's rise to power in the video game industry.
 It received acclaim and sold strongly; in less than a decade, it became the first computer entertainment platform to ship over 100 million units.
 Its use of compact discs heralded the game industry's transition from cartridges.
 The PlayStation's success led to a line of successors, beginning with the PlayStation 2 in 2000.
 In the same year, Sony released a smaller and cheaper model, the PS one.